 When a person first steps out of a rehabilitation program, the world can feel a bit overwhelming.
-It’s often not easy to get readjusted to daily life.
-The temptation to use again exists, and people who are newly in recovery often need additional support during this sensitive time.
+It’s often not easy to get readjusted to daily life after leaving a program with a lot of structure and a total focus on recovery.
+The temptation to use again can be overwhelming, and people who are newly in recovery often need additional support during this sensitive time.
 That’s why places like sober living houses exist.

 What Is a Sober Living Home?

-A sober living home, also known as a halfway house, is a residence where those who suffer from addiction may live after completing an inpatient rehabilitation program.
+A sober living home, also known as a halfway house or recovery residence, is a residence where those who suffer from addiction may live after completing an inpatient rehabilitation program.
 These homes are designed to bridge the gap between the constant monitoring and supervision of inpatient treatment and a return to the “real” world where people are essentially on their own.
-Sober living homes aim to accomplish the following:

 Daily Life in a Sober Living Home

 A sober living home differs from inpatient rehab, where clients have to remain at the treatment facility at all times.
-Instead, residents are able to come and go as they please for the most part, although curfews are generally enforced.
-Residents slowly begin taking on tasks and responsibilities as they acclimate to live in the outside world.
-While most sober living homes don’t offer treatment, they do offer a supportive environment and 12-Step meetings may be held on the premises.
-Residents are required to perform chores and maintain a healthy, sober lifestyle that fosters good habits.
+Instead, residents are able to come and go as they please for the most part, although curfews may be enforced as part of the house rules.2

-There isn’t any designated time a person has to stay at a sober living house.
-The length of the stay is solely based on when the individual feels ready to resume daily life outside of the home.
-For some, the stay is relatively short and only lasts a month to a few months while others stay six months or even a year or longer.
+There isn’t a specific length of time a person has to stay at a sober living house.
+The length of the stay is solely based on when the individual feels ready to resume daily life outside of the home.1 For some, the stay is relatively short and only lasts a month to a few months while others stay 6 months to a year or even longer.
 There isn’t a standard or rule that states how long a person must stay since each person’s journey to recovery is different.

 What Expenses Are Involved?

 Just like standard apartments or homes, residents of a sober living home are required to pay rent each month.
-Depending on the home, residents may have private rooms or share a room with another individual, but the price to have a private room is a bit higher.
-Utilities are generally included in the rent price.
-Houses are fully furnished, and residents are responsible for paying for the cost of their own food.
+Depending on the home, residents may have private rooms or share a room with another individual, but the price to have a private room may be a bit higher.3 Residents generally need to contribute to utilities as well, and this may be included in the price of rent.3

 Does Insurance Cover Sober Living?